section-engineering-education/engineering-education/articles/laravel-8-email-verification/index.md

 Create a new Laravel application either via composer or Laravel installer.

 **Installing via composer:**
 Laravel uses `Composer` for the control of dependencies.
-Before you install Laravel, make sure you have the Composer installed on your machine.
+Before you install Laravel, make sure you have Composer installed on your computer.

 You can download composer from [here](https://getcomposer.org/download/).
 After the installation is complete, check the software version using the following command.